Evaluations during the first year

 Read more about the PhD plan.

-Read more about the status seminar.
+Read more about the first-year evaluation.

 If, in connection with the evaluations, the head of the PhD School concludes that you do not meet the requirements of the PhD plan despite any adjustments, you will receive an offer to rectify your PhD study within three months.
 The head of the PhD School will typically be in close dialogue with supervisors and possibly the head of department before deciding on a rectification course.
 The three-month rectification period does not in itself lead to an extension of the overall PhD programme.
 Offers for rectification courses can only be given once during the entire PhD programme.